BIGBen99/Arduino_Relay_Library/README.md

 ================================================================================
 # Relay(relayPin)
 # Description
 A call to Relay(relayPin) creates a new Relay object.
+By default, Relay is closed on LOW state.
 # Parameters
 relayPin: the digital pin (0-13 on Arduino Uno) on which the relay is plugged